Walton-on-Thames: History

 The nucleus of the village is in the north, while later development took place in the southern manors on all sides of the railway station.
 About half of the land was south of the South Western Main Line.
 This included, from west to east, Walton Heath, Burwood manor and Hersham manor; these together became the civil parish of Hersham in the 19th century.
 On a smaller scale, the majority of Oatlands village, to the south-west, formed part of the town.
 St. Mary's Parish Church has some Saxon material and an architectural structure of the 12th century, with later additions.
 The square flint tower, supported by a 19th-century brick buttress, has a working ring of eight bells, the oldest bearing the date 1606.
 In the north aisle is a large monument (1755) by the French rococo sculptor and bust maker Roubiliac to Richard Boyle, 2nd Viscount Shannon, commander-in-chief in Ireland, who lived at the former manor and house of Ashley Park in the parish; this was demolished and its many acres subdivided in 1920.
 Also in the north aisle is a brass to John Selwyn (1587), keeper of Oatlands Park, with figures of himself, his wife and eleven children.
 An unusual relic kept in the church is a copy of a scold's bridle presented to the parish in the 17th century, which is mentioned in Jerome K. Jerome's classic Three Men in a Boat.
 The royal palace of Oatlands, built by Henry VIII in 1538, was a mile upstream to the west.

 John Bradshaw lived in the Tudor manor house in the 17th century.
 He presided at Charles I's trial.
-Under the Inclosure Act 1800 there were enclosed (privatised from common land or manorial land subjected to agrarian rights of others) 3117 acres of the Walton manors, which included holdings at Chertsey and 475 acres of arable common fields.
+Under the Walton-upon-Thames and Walton Leigh Inclosure Act 1800 (39 & 40 Geo.
+3. c. lxxxvi) there were enclosed (privatised from common land or manorial land subjected to agrarian rights of others) 3117 acres of the Walton manors, which included holdings at Chertsey and 475 acres of arable common fields.

+The world's first documented game of baseball was played in 1749 in Ashley Park, on the estate belonging to the wife of Charles Sackville, Earl of Middlesex.
+The Earl played in the match along with his friend, Frederick, Prince of Wales.